About me

 NEW HORIZONS

 So I packed a bag and went to Australia.
 I travelled, surfed and partied; but like any backpacker I was running out of money and time on my visa quicker than I would have liked.
-I needed a job, so I signed up for agricultural work on a tomato farm.
+This is where fate comes in.
+I was in a hostel when a local farmer came in looking for farm hands and, by chance, myself and three others were in the reception (drinking beer like you do as a backpacker!) and was called over by the hostel owners to be ready for 8am pick up the next morning to start farm work.

-Tasting these tomatoes ignited a passion deep inside me, one that I’d forgotten about since I was a kid.
-I signed up for every agricultural job I could get; helping to grow mangoes, almonds, lettuce and everything in between.
-Eating food fresh from the earth or the tree was a completely different experience to buying it from the supermarket.
+Eating food fresh from the earth, or the tree, was a completely different experience to buying it from the supermarket.
 I felt like I was really feeding my body for the first time in my life.

 I was hungry (literally!) to learn more, so I booked a flight to Costa Rica to live and work on a permaculture farm.